 ATMOSPHERE CORE SUMMIT OUTLINES FUTURE VISION FOR HOTELIER

-International Hospitality Leaders Gather In Mumbai To Address International Growth, South Asia Market Challenges, Future Trends & Align Universal Vision
+Fun of joy as members of Atmosphere Core's leadership team take time to share a momentary laugh together.

-Our vision is clear - to cultivate an immersive experience that elevates guest satisfaction while honouring local heritage and sustainability.”MUMBAI, INDIA, September 9, 2024 /EINPresswire.com/ -- In line with the group’s pioneering approach to hospitality and continual evolution to become the leader in its class of hotels and resorts, on the 5th and 6th of September, Atmosphere Core held a senior leadership summit in Mumbai to debate and plan ahead strategic objectives and share the company’s future vision.
+International Hospitality Leaders Take Summit To Mumbai Addressing International Growth, South Asia Market Challenges, Future Trends & Align Universal Vision

 The Mumbai gathering seamlessly integrated the pioneering mindsets of the newly established India leadership team with senior colleagues and Board Executives from the Maldives as the group prepares to unveil 14 new properties in India over the next three years and deliver its ambitious strategy of 25 properties by 2025.